thequinneffect/comp3331/labs/lab04/report.md

 EstRTT(5) = (0.875 * 0.043765173) + (0.125 * 0.139894) = 0.055781276

 EstRTT(6) = (0.875 * 0.055781276) + (0.125 * 0.189645) = 0.072514242

+# Q4

+see table in q3

+# q5

+*What is the minimum amount of available buffer space advertised at the receiver for the entire trace?* **"Statistics -> TCP stream graphs -> window scaling" shows the recevier window size is at its minimum at the start.
+This appears to be 5840 bytes, indicated by packet 2**

+*Does the lack of receiver buffer space ever throttle the sender?* **as the graph shows the windows size steadily increasing over duration, I do not beleive the window size is 0 at any stage, and hence there is always buffer space and the sender is not throttled (window size seems to always be greater than the segments)**